pub struct MessageInfo {

 Requirements:

-are the publication sequence numbers received together with two messages,
+If psn1 and psn2 are the publication sequence numbers received together with two messages,

-was obtained before psn2
+where psn1 was obtained before psn2 and both

 sequence numbers are from the same publisher (i.e. also same publisher gid), then:

-is the number of messages the publisher sent in the middle of both received messages.
-Those might have already been taken by other messages that were received in between or lost.psn2 - psn1 - 1 = 0
+psn2 > psn1(except in the case of a wrap around)psn2 - psn1 - 1is the number of messages the publisher sent in the middle of both received messages.
+Those might have already been taken by other messages that were received in between or lost.psn2 - psn1 - 1 = 0if and only if the messages were sent by the publisher consecutively.

-Sequence number of the received message set by the subscription.
+reception_sequence_number: u64Sequence number of the received message set by the subscription.

 This sequence number is set by the subscription regardless of which publisher sent the message.
 For long running applications, the sequence number might wrap around at some point.